aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 will help remove them and bestow to us greater chances of preventing or reversing severe diseases in a world where 1 of 2 men and 1 of 3 women gets cancers (Samuel Epstein, M.D.).
-We need the best naturally grown raw, unheated-above- 96-degrees F. and non-frozen animal and other fats to protect our cells from those industrial toxins.
+We need the best naturally grown raw, unheated-above-96-degrees F. and non-frozen animal and other fats to protect our cells from those industrial toxins.
 Raw unpasteurized aged-in-wood apple cider vinegar chelates with many industrial toxins and heavy metals.